 Shortly after assuming the responsibilities of teaching what I always considered "Ken's courses," a student commented he would appreciate details of the classic large ribbon microphones that had been popular during the 30s and 40s.
 "There's not much information about them in our text," he observed.
 He was correct.

-Thus began my quest to learn about mics such as the RCA Type 44-BX velocity microphone, popular during th 30s and early 40s.
+Thus began my quest to learn about mics such as the RCA Type 44-BX velocity microphone, popular during the 30s and early 40s.
 Who amongst us has not seen one of these in an old photo?

 This was during the years when the Internet was in its infancy.
 At first it was a challenge to locate pertinent details, but it was not long before they became abundant, and I found myriad people who were fascinated by microphones.

 I began collecting small and plentiful contemporary mics, always with an eye toward acquiring one of the classics "someday," such as the Type 44 pictured above.

 An RCA Type 44-BX by itself weighs ten pounds.
 When equipped with a pedestal base as seen here, the combined weight is doubled.
 But that's not the only concern.

-Transducers-devices that convert
+Transducers-devices that convert concrete.

-energy from one form to another-are necessary to change acoustic waves in the air to electric waves that are able to travel through wires, something a microphone does with alacrity.

-The early RCA mics use transducers of a thin aluminum ribbon held captive within a strong magnetic field.
-Acoustic waves impinging upon this ribbon cause vibrations that correspond to the frequency (pitch) and amplitude (strength) of the sound.
-Since the ribbon is surrounded by magnetism, its vibrations set up corresponding vibrations in the magnetic field, which cause electric currents to flow that replicate the original sound.

-The primary concern surrounding a ribbon mic is that the ribbon is fragile.
-Not just the brute force kind when dropping something delicate onto

-Continued on Page 6

-89.3 KPCC Southern California Public Radio

-Stan's Website Is a Research Tool For Tech Writers, Professors and Musicians concrete.
 Simply blowing into a ribbon mic is enough to damage it.
 Even a slight "tap" can cause it to rub against the fixture that holds it, producing problems such as distortion or low output.

-Continued from Page 5

 As time passed, mics became smaller, lighter, and better.
 Transducer design changed, and with change came stronger elements with improved frequency response, sensitivity, and in certain types, equalization adjustments were made available.